Blood & Water

-Blood & Water was a 2003 five-issue horror comic book limited series written by Judd Winick and illustrated by Tomm Coker, with covers by Brian Bolland.
-It was published by Vertigo Comics from March to July 2003, with cover dates of May to September 2003.
+Blood & Water is a five-issue horror comic book limited series written by Judd Winick and illustrated by Tomm Coker, with covers by Brian Bolland.
+It was published by Vertigo Comics from March to July 2003, with cover dates of May to September.

 It stars Adam Heller, a young man with a terminal illness whose friends offer to save his life by turning him into a vampire, an act that leads to unforeseen consequences.